rkaushick-neu/micrograd/README.md

 # Micrograd
-Building neural networks from scratch.
+A step by step approach to build neural networks from scratch.

 This repository is built to replicate the existing [micrograd library](https://github.com/karpathy/micrograd) build by Andrej Karpathy.